-When the air turns crisp and the leaves start turning to vibrant shades of gold, orange and red, it’s time for Toronto to celebrate the written word.
+When the air turns crisp and the leaves start changing to vibrant shades of gold, orange and red, it’s time for Toronto to celebrate the written word.

-Since 1974, over 8000 writers from over 100 countries have gathered at the water’s edge at Harbourfront to discuss their latest prose and meet their devoted readers at the International Festival of Authors (IFOA).
+Since 1974, over 8,000 writers from 100 countries have gathered at the water’s edge at Harbourfront to discuss their latest prose and meet their devoted readers at the International Festival of Authors (IFOA).

 For those precious ten days in late October, the book-obsessed are treated to a welcome frenzy of readings, round table discussions and on-stage interviews, and of course the ability to get their favourite tome signed by the author.
 But as this festival grew, one of its best side effects was that readers discovered new writers, from near and far.